jondkelley/python_resume/README.md

 Resume - Jonathan D Kelley
 =====================================================

-I build this code to serve as an interactive resume on my website [jon-kelley.com](https://jon-kelley.com).
+I wrote this code to serve as an interactive resume on my website [jon-kelley.com](https://jon-kelley.com).
 This is designed to run on Kubernetes and runs in a Python3 container.

 ## Quick Start